cdienem/pyCinderella/README.md

 - `class_averages`: path to an MRC file containing the class averages
 - `model`: path to .h5 model file
-- `outut` (optional): folder to write output in.
+- `outut`: folder to write output in.
 If not provided, no output will be created

 return value: list of good class indecies.